jhenstridge/obs-rtsp-source/README.md

 element, but I couldn't get that to work reliably.

-As well as serving the streams via RTSP, the daemon also advertises the streams via mDNS (also known as Bonjour) using Avahi.
+As well as serving the streams via RTSP, the daemon also advertises the streams via [mDNS][3] (also known as Bonjour) using Avahi.
 You can get a listing of the cameras available on the local network with the following command:

     avahi-browse -rt _obs-source._sub._rtsp._tcp